inveniosoftware/rfcs/rfcs/rdm-0051-data-citation-best-practices.md

 ### Implementation status

 Most of the recommendations are implemented by invenioRDM, two of them by using DataCite DOIs.
-What is missing is mainly documentation for end users, and proper handling of givenName and familyName, which creates issues with citation and bibtex formatting.
+What is missing is mainly documentation for end users, and proper handling of givenName and familyName, to resolve issues with citation and bibtex formatting.
 HTTP link headers is a nice optional feature that should be added.

 The following is the DCIP recommendation for documentation: